geminilabs/megatype/README.md

 Both of these mixins can also accept `px` values for a custom media query shortcut, but these will use the settings from breakpoint `0` so should be avoided when setting type with `typeset`

 ###Debugging
-MegaType contains extensive debugging tools to let you visualise your type and grid settings:
+MegaType contains extensive debugging tools to let you visualise your type and grid setup.
+This is turned on by default.

 ```scss
 // debug susy columns